nizardrou/Core-Bioinformatics-resources-at-NYUAD/README.md

 BioSAILs has a number of advantages, mainly that it relies on YAML plain text format to define a workflow, it is easy to install and deploy using conda, it has a extensible REST API for more advanced users to utilize, and the fact that multiple production level WFs have already been written by the Core Bioinformatics team (so you don't have to reinvent the wheel!).

-Although this page is **NOT** intended to go explore BioSAILs in detail, we will be showing you how easy it is to execute a workflow using BioSAILs.
+Although this page is **NOT** intended to explore BioSAILs in detail, we will be showing you how easy it is to execute a workflow using BioSAILs.

 If you want to install BioSAILs, you will have to install the [**biox**](https://bioconda.github.io/recipes/perl-biox-workflow-command/README.html?highlight=biox#package-Recipe%20&#x27;perl-biox-workflow-command&#x27;) and [**hpcrunner.pl**](https://bioconda.github.io/recipes/perl-hpc-runner-command/README.html?highlight=hpc%20runner#package-Recipe%20&#x27;perl-hpc-runner-command&#x27;) commands through conda/bioconda.